Dade Battlefield Historic State Park

 Welcome to Dade Battlefield Historic State Park

-Visitors drawn to Dade Battlefield Historic State Park for its history discover so much more, from ancient oaks and verdant pine flatwoods to a variety of events, programs and hands-on craft classes offered throughout the year.
+Visitors are drawn here for its history and to discover so much more, from ancient oaks and verdant pine flatwoods to a variety of events, programs and hands-on craft classes offered throughout the year.

-Picnics, hiking and wildlife photography are a big draw.
-History comes alive here through regular interpretive offerings.
-Be sure to stop by the Visitor Center, which contains a small museum with artifacts and exhibits related to the Florida Seminole wars, as well as an award-winning 12-minute video about the battle, "This Land, These Men."
-Books and gifts are available for purchase, and literature about upcoming events is always available.
+Picnics, hiking and wildlife photography are a big attraction.
+History comes alive through regular interpretive offerings.
+Be sure to stop by the visitor center, which contains a small museum with artifacts and exhibits related to the Florida Seminole wars, as well as an award-winning 12-minute video about the battle, "This Land, These Men."
+Books and gifts are available for purchase, and literature about upcoming events is available.